Some of the best village ramparts in France

 Ikonic Kampers offered a full warranty againts any vehicle or habitation warranty and we felt we could go ahead with out the delay of an independent inspection.
 We paid a £500 deposit and agreed to transfer the remaining funds in the next few days and return within the week to collect our first Hymer.

 We drove home dazed with what we had just done!
 As soon as we got home to East Suffolk we got to grips with insurance, road tax, arranging parking and booking rail tickets for the collection.
 What a whirl that was!
 On Monday 5th October we drove Bertie out of the yard at Ikonic Kampers and started the 200 mile journey south.
 We thought we would pop in to Morrisons at Brough to stock up and get some lunch which seemed a pretty neat idea until we arrived and found that it has quite a small and busy car park – Bertie felt HUGE as we circled the parking area and eventually tentatively backed in to a space.

 The big plan was to do various smallish UK trips in the autumn and winter of 2015.
 Then when we have refined our technique and we are happy that we have the right kit and know what we are doing we are off to the continent on some much longer trips.
 We also want to spend some time exploring the North and West of Scotland.
-In practice it has not worked out quite like but in our first two years with Bertie we travelled widely in the UK from Cornwall to Caithness and covered over 20,000kms.
+In practice it has not worked out quite like that but in our first two years with Bertie we travelled widely in the UK from Cornwall to Caithness and covered over 20,000kms.
 In the Spring of 2018 we spent 60 days exploring France and Belgium which was amazing.
 This winter we heading south again hoping to get well down into Spain and maybe even Portugal.
 As I write in October 2019 we have slept more than 220 nights in Bertie since we bought him four years ago.
 This next trip could run to a further 160 nights!